SoftwareProjectAPP/SERVER/OneDrive/README.md

         achievements:
             array of JSON objects that has the following format:
                 title:
-                    string that describes name of achivement
+                    string that describes name of achievement
     }

 # add achievement